 If you’ve ever dealt with bed bugs, you have probably had trouble sleeping.
 People who are in the middle of a bed bug problem can develop insomnia, anxiety, and depression due to a lack of sleep and increased stress.

 Is it time for you to get serious about protecting your home and family from a bed bug invasion?
-To learn more about the threats posed by bed bugs or to schedule a professional bed bug inspection for your home, feel free to reach out to us at Pest & Termite Consultants, Inc. today!
+To learn more about the threats posed by bed bugs or to schedule a professional bed bug inspection or bed bug control treatment for your home, feel free to reach out to us at Pest & Termite Consultants, Inc. today!